-Growing interest in mezcal has created a tourist boom, primarily in Oaxaca, but there’s growing interest in other regions where the spirit is produced.
-Unfortunately (or fortunately, depending on who you ask) the mezcal tourism infrastructure isn’t fully built-out, so tours and routes aren’t always obvious.
-There are plenty of roadside distilleries (some of dubious quality), but there isn’t a clear Silverado Trail.
-Which leaves many people wondering, How do I tour mezcal country?
+Growing interest in mezcal has created a tourist boom.
+Oaxacan mezcal is the main attraction, but other mezcal zones are now attracting a trickle of tourists.
+However, the mezcal tourism infrastructure isn’t fully built-out, so tours and routes aren’t always obvious.
+You’ll see plenty of roadside distilleries (some of dubious quality), but there isn’t a clear Silverado Trail.
+Which leaves many people wondering: How do I tour mezcal country?

 To understand mezcal, you need to explore how firmly rooted it is in Mexican myth and culture.
-It begins with an origin story complete with star-crossed lovers, demons, battles, and finally death and grief so profound it produced a plant given special properties that resulted in a comforting elixir.
+It begins with an origin story complete with star-crossed lovers, demons, battles, and finally death and grief so profound it produced a plant imbued with special properties to create a comforting elixir.
 That plant, of course, was the agave, and the drink pulque, the comforting agave elixir that predates mezcal.
+But we digress…Back to the subject of mezcal tourism.

 All Mezcal Tour Destinations

-Begin planning your mezcal travel adventures, from basic travel information to resources to help connect you with vetted local guides.
+Begin planning your mezcal adventures, from basic travel information to resources that will connect you with vetted local guides.

 Updated August 9, 2024